neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 ---

+## Step 8: Deploy an Embedding Model

+The coding labs in Part 2 require an embedding model for vector search.
+Deploy **text-embedding-ada-002** using the same process:

+1. Click on **Discover** in the top navigation
+2. Search for `text-embedding-ada-002` in the Models section
+3. Select the model
+4. Click the **Deploy** button dropdown
+5. Select **Custom settings**
+6. Change the deployment type to **Standard** deployment and set the Tokens per Minute Rate Limit to 5000

+---

 ## Step 9: Verify Your Deployments

-After deploying the model, verify that appear in your project:
+After deploying the models, verify they appear in your project:
 1. Go to **Build** > **Models**
 2. Confirm you see:
    - `gpt-4o-mini` or `gpt-4o`
+   - `text-embedding-ada-002`
-3. Click on the model, and try it out in the playground
+3. Click on a model, and try it out in the playground

 ---